 Reviewing employee performance is essential for the growth of the company and the well-being of its employees as a whole.
-Non-Governmental Organization employees should be reviewed using staff performance appraisals and the progress should be discussed with them, accompanied with suggestions for improvement.
-If efforts are taken for improving the performance of an employee,
+Non-Governmental Organization employees should be reviewed

 Robert and Richard (1988) say that using multiple channels also enhance the effectiveness of communication in an organization.
 Channels can include meetings, face-to-face communication, memos and emails.
 By using multiple channels, the importance of any given message is augmented through repeated notifications.